FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/pypi_drivers.md

 ---

 ## 1. Building the Instrument Package

-To create a new package that can be installed via pip from PyPi or testPyPi follow these steps.
+To create a new package that can be installed via pip from PyPI follow these steps.

 1. Make sure you have `build` and `twine` installed into your python environment with
    ```
    pip install build